 I highly recommend that psychotherapy and analysis be no less than once a week.
 At times people have to reduce to an every other week schedule, but this is less productive and can easily fall into you falling into a “catch up” kind of narrative without depth.
 An option that is more productive is to have “chunks of sessions” at a time, if money is a concern.
 My schedule is rarely flexible, meaning you and I will find a regular time and day for your sessions.
 This helps to create a temenos or container for your psychological process and lets psyche know we are seriously interested in working with psychological material from the unconscious.

-Payment is required at the time of service in either cash or check.
+Payment is required at the time of service in either cash, check, Venmo or credit card.
 If you prefer to use credit or medical debit, please let me know.
 You are welcome to pay ahead for sessions if this helps with your budget and we can discuss the specifics when we meet in person.
-My fees are $165 for an hour session.
-The 1 ½ session for an individual is $240.
-Occasionally I offer couples sessions and this is $200. for a full hour.
+My fees are $175 for an hour session.
+The 1 ½ session for an individual is $250.
+Weekly or twice weekly sessions or special circumstances may be eligible for a no-paper sliding scale.
 If you are writing a check, please have it filled out ahead of time.
-I do offer Square if you charge your sessions, but I add $4.00 processing fee onto the session.
+If you pay by credit card, I would appreciate you adding a $4.00 to cover the processing fee.

 I do not belong to any insurance panels so if you wish to file insurance I will give you a super bill form for you to submit.
 I do not handle insurance paperwork—this is between you and your insurance company.
 Filing insurance requires me to release certain confidential material and to give you a psychological diagnosis from the Diagnostic Manual.
 This can be an ethical issue regarding your treatment depending upon your insurance policy.
 We will discuss the pros and cons of filing insurance and this ultimately will be your decision.
 If you require receipts for the MSA accounts, I can provide those at your request.

-If you are unable to make your scheduled appointment, I require a 24 hour cancellation call from you but if you can give me a heads up earlier it is much appreciated.
+If you are unable to make your scheduled appointment, I require a 24 hour cancellation call from you but if you can let me know earlier it is very much appreciated as sometimes there are people waiting for a cancellation.
 It is up to you to keep track of your appointments and to arrive on time as well as to be responsible for cancelling if you are unable to make the appointment or if you think you may NOT be able to come–don’t wait until last minute.
 This cancellation policy is standard practice.
 If you do not show up for your appointment or call to cancel 24 hours before your appointment time, I do charge for the session and expect payment.

 If you enter therapy, you may wonder how long it will last.
 Any therapeutic process that works with emotions and allows for the unexpected is not linear.
 When doing in-depth psychological work, our psyche may determine a longer process than we had wanted.
 I trust that the ending will emerge naturally and that when it arrives, it is important to acknowledge the amount of work we have done and the material you have shared.
 If I do not see that we are making progress, I am ethically responsible to let you know this and we can discuss the various options.